Local well-posedness of the higher-dimensional $b$-equation: Background material

 is smooth when $s>n/2+1$ and $s-r\ge0$.
 We will use this fact to show smoothness of the geodesic spray for the higher-dimensional $b$-equation.
 Many of the conditions defining the class $\mathcal{E}^r$ originate from the metric case (that is, when the PDE of interest is a geodesic with respect to the Levi-Civita connection).
 In that context, we must require certain conditions on the inertia operator to ensure that the induced metric is smooth.
 For example, the requirement that the symbol $a(\xi)$ be Hermitian and positive-definite ensures that an inner product of the form

 is $L^2$-symmetric and positive definite \cite{bauer2015local}.
 In the non-metric case (when the connection is not Levi-Civita), it seems we can relax this requirement.
 The invertibility part of the ellipticity condition is necessary to demonstrate smoothness of the spray (see Proposition \ref{system1}), but we may be able to omit the condition on the norm of $a(\xi)^{-1}$.
-For more information on these classes of Fourier multipliers, we refer the reader to \cite{escher2014fractional,bauer2015local}. \end{remark}
+For more information on these classes of Fourier multipliers, see \cite{escher2014fractional,bauer2015local}. \end{remark}